cornell-ece2400/ece2400-docs/docs/ece2400-sec9-spoly.md

-Section 8: Dynamic Polymorphism Lab
+Section 9: Static Polymorphism Lab
 ==========================================================================

-In this discussion, we will implement, test, and evaluate a simple dynamic polymorphic list data structure using C++ and then compare it to a monomorphic list.
+In this discussion, we will implement, test, and evaluate a simple static polymorphic list data structure using C++ and then compare it to a dynamic polymorphic list and a monomorphic list.

 1. The ecelinux Machines
 --------------------------------------------------------------------------